The Sulphur Institute

-The Sulphur Institute, or TSI, is an international non-profit organization which acts as a global advocate for sulfur and sulfur producers.
+The Sulphur Institute, or TSI (also spelled The Sulfur Institute), is an international non-profit organization which acts as a global advocate for sulfur and sulfur producers.

 History

 The Sulphur institute was founded in 1960, initially working with companies involved in the mining of sulfur using the Frasch process.
 With the increase of the Claus process for extracting sulfur from natural gas and oil, TSI's members now include multinational energy companies.
 The Sulphur Institute connects these sulfur producers with sulfur's largest consumer markets (fertilizers and construction materials), transporters, traders, and service providers.
 Today, The Sulphur Institute's member companies include a host of companies from five continents involved with producing, consuming, trading, adding value, or supplying services to the sulfur industry.

 Programs and Activities

 TSI is actively engaged in event planning and publishing print materials for the benefit of all sulfur stakeholders.
 Their work includes international meetings, and developing field activities in regions where sulfur has an economically beneficial role.
 TSI provides individuals with access to sulfur related publications.
 In addition to these meetings and printed works, TSI has programs in four main aspects of the sulfur industry: Environment, Health, and Safety; Information and Advocacy; Sulphuric Acid; and Transportation Regulations and Logistics.